 How had it come to this?
 Well earlier that year, impulsive and unsuspecting, I had signed up for a business programme selling educational handbooks to families door-to-door.
 On paper it felt like a raw deal.
 I would have to raise all the money for flights, two weeks of training in Nashville, accommodation, food and 'office supplies'.
 Upon arrival in my designated area – Roanoke, Virginia, a sleepy, hilly expanse known as the "Star City of the South" – I would have to go from door to door asking if anyone had a spare room to let that summer.
 Once I strapped on my book bag and began wrestling with my map I would be working on 100 per cent commission – no guaranteed wage.

 So why do it?
 The thrill-seeker in me, perhaps.
-Seduced by the road, that rebellious sense of adventure that crackled from every page of Kerouac and Hunter S Thompson that I had read up to that point, there seemed no option but to meet uncertainly head on.
+I had been seduced by the road, that rebellious sense of adventure that crackled on every page of Kerouac and Hunter S Thompson.
+I had to walk the path.
 But on that particular day several troubles were weighing me down: colleagues who had jumped ship, poor sales figures, the fallout from countless six-day weeks of fourteen-hour toil in 90 per cent humidity and brushes with death while peddling along the freeway though the pitch-black night.

 The neighbourhood I was working in seemed quieter than usual: no toddlers playing with their house-bound 'moms', no nannies busying themselves around the garden, no traffic.
 Greetings at the door were more hostile than usual, accented by a different reaction.
 A traumatised stare.
 Confederate and stars and stripes flags were drooping half-mast.